TeCOS-NIT-Trichy/painitte/README.md

 ## Setup

-- Visit painite-tc repo at `https://github.com/technical-council-nitt/painite-tc`
+- Visit paiNITTe-tc repo at `https://github.com/TeCOS-NIT-Trichy/painitte`
 - Fork it to your Github account.
 - Clone the forked repo by `git clone https://github.com/<Your_Username>/painite-tc.git`
 - Open the project in VS Code (or your preffered IDE).